New NYC mayor, an ex-cop, unveils plan to stem gun violence

 Rivera, 22, and Mora, 27, were the fourth and fifth officers shot so far this year.

-Other crimes have shocked the public.
+In the three weeks since Adams was sworn in, other crimes have shocked the public.

 On Jan.
 9, a teenage cashier was killed during a late-night shift at a fast-food restaurant in Manhattan.
 On Jan.
 15, a woman was pushed to her death in front of a train at a Times Square subway station.
 Last week, an 11-month old was critically injured after being hit by a stray bullet while in a parked car.